IKIM-Essen/ClusterDocs/docs/data/data-lifecycle-tldr.md

 > Research data belongs to a governed project, not a user's home directory.
 > Temporary high-I/O work belongs on job-local storage.
 An approved, documented
-> final set can move to Coscine after verification.
+> final set can move to Coscine after the transfer service is released and the
+> destination is verified.

 ## 1. Start with the project